Selling Paintings On Facebook

 Best Facebook Art Pages

-One of the best ways to learn what is working for other artists is to study what other artists are doing on Facebook.
+As I have mentioned earlier of the best way to learn what is working for other artists is to study what other artists are doing on Facebook.

-It is important to know that learning from other artists is not copping them or a bad thing.
+It is essential to know that learning from other artists is not copping them or a bad thing.

 You are only learning strategies that are performing well for them.